silvioviscuso/nova34/readme.md

    - **Decals and labeling** for easy identification.
    - Additional resources to streamline the build process.

-⭐ Star project and stay tuned for updates!

 ## 🤝 Contributing
 This project is open-source, and contributions are welcome!
 You can help by:
 - Suggesting improvements or fixes.
 - Testing and documenting.
 - Creating alternative designs or add-ons.

+We encourage you to submit a pull request with your contributions to help improve the project!

+### How to Submit a Pull Request
+1. **Fork the repository** to your GitHub account.
+2. **Create a new branch** dedicated to your revision (e.g., `Rev_1.4-fix-component-placement`).
+3. **Make your changes** and ensure everything works as expected.
+4. **Commit and push** your changes to your forked repository.
+5. **Open a pull request** with a clear description of the modifications and improvements.

+## ⭐ Star project and stay tuned for updates!

 ## 📜 License
 This project is released under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License**.
 You are free to modify and share the design, but **commercial use is not permitted**.